SeanTheBuilder1/sliced-scenegraph/README.md

 Implementation of Magnus, Å. B. (2019).
 Scene Graph Memory Management. https://hdl.handle.net/20.500.12380/300381
 # I know its bad
 This implementation features neat tricks such as manual memory management, unsafe pointer arithmetic, magic values, segfaults, no useful comments, no segregation, and many more currently undiscovered bugs.
+# I'm sorry for butchering your master's thesis
+I literally made this on my android tablet so cut me some slack.